jallen2034/cbc-take-home/README.md

 Additionally, I included more comments in the code than I would typically have in a production application.
 This was intentional, as I wanted to clearly demonstrate my thought process and approach for each step, making it easier for the reviewer to understand my implementation during the interview.

+Furthermore, while I was able to achieve a decent amount of Jest unit test coverage, the robustness of the tests could be improved if given more time.
+Due to the tight timeframe to complete this take-home project, the test coverage isn't where I would ideally like it to be.
+Additionally, the mock data could be better organized to be more DRY (Don't Repeat Yourself) and cleaner if time permitted.

+If I had more time, I would also focus on Dockerizing the application and deploying it to a cloud service like AWS or Azure.
+This would include setting up a CI/CD pipeline using GitHub Actions to automate the integration of unit tests.
+Such an approach would help ensure that any changes made through pull requests are thoroughly tested, reducing the risk of regressions and maintaining the overall quality and reliability of the application.

 ### Screenshot of app running:

 ![https://github.com/jallen2034/cbc-take-home/blob/main/public/docs/app-screenshot.png?raw=true](public/docs/app-screenshot.png)